CCEPR | Commission for Continuing Education Provider Recognition

 ADA CERP Standards Revised

-Read the full announcement (PDF)
+Read the 2024 announcement of the revised Standards (PDF)

 Call for nominations for the CCEPR Board of Commissioners